What is an Epilogue — and How To Write One Readers Won't Forget

 If protagonists are well-written, readers will invest in them.
 And if readers invest in your characters, they want to know that they’re okay in the end.
 Or even if they’re not okay in the end, we just want to understand their fate within the scope of the story.

 Epilogues often do this by providing a later glimpse into the characters’ lives.
 However, a powerful epilogue won't just tell us where the characters are working ten years later, and whether they got married in the end, it should also show us how the story has impacted that character and the resulting development they’ve gone through.
+If character development is something that's making you struggle, consider grabbing a free character profile template to help out.

 Recommended read: The final installment of the Hunger Games series features an epilogue that reveals how the following years have affected Katniss.
 It shows that while time heals wounds, sometimes they heal very slowly and in a non-linear manner.
 While we see that Katniss still struggles with persistent terror that her life is about to be upheaved, the epilogue ends on a hopeful note that suggests she will continue to heal.